kellylui321/kellylui321.github.io/_pages/home.md

 feature_row2:
   - image_path: Georgetown_2015.jpg
     title: "Research"
-    excerpt: 'Short articles and commentary on topics of my interest, in cluding but not limited to Hong Kong, China, and political economy in general.'
+    excerpt: 'Articles and commentary on topics of my interest, in cluding but not limited to Hong Kong, China, and political economy in general.'
     url: "/research/"
     btn_label: "Read More"
     btn_class: "btn--inverse"